john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 ## Step 3: Create report suite

-- Go to adobe experience platform and create Analytics report Suit
+- Go to adobe experience cloud and create Analytics report Suit
 - Add its value for `ANALYTICS_REPORT_SUIT_ID` in `.env` file.
 This will be used when generating csv files as `reportSuitID` is required paremeter when submitting those files

 ## Step 4: Requesting data and submit to Analytics